thephpleague/omnipay-common/UPGRADE.md

  - The `redirect()` method no calls `exit()` after sending the content.
 This is up to the developer now.
  - It is now possible to use `setAmountInteger(integer $value)` and `setMoney(Money $money)`
  - HTTPPlug is used.
 Guzzle will be installed when using `omnipay/omnipay`, otherwise you need to required your own implementation (see http://docs.php-http.org/en/latest/clients.html)
+ - The package is renamed from `omnipay/omnipay` to `league/omnipay` and no longer installs all gateways by default.
 ## Upgrade Gateways from 2.x to 3.x

 The primary difference is the HTTP Client.
 We are now using HTTPlug (http://httplug.io/) but rely on our own interface.